 Ever tried to remember the taste of your grandma’s apple pie?

 The split that matters most for anyone curious about how we store facts versus experiences is the division between episodic memory and semantic memory—the two big sub‑types of explicit memory.
-Below we’ll unpack what each one does, why they matter, where they trip up, and how you can give them a little boost in everyday life It's one of those things that adds up..
+Below we’ll unpack what each one does, why they matter, where they trip up, and how you can give them a little boost in everyday life Which is the point..

 What Is Explicit Memory?

 When you deliberately pull something out of your head—like the answer to a quiz question—you’re using explicit memory.
-It’s the conscious, “I can tell you this” kind of recollection, as opposed to the subtle, behind‑the‑scenes influence of implicit memory (think riding a bike).
+It’s the conscious, “I can tell you this” kind of recollection, as opposed to the subtle, behind‑the‑scenes influence of implicit memory (think riding a bike) Took long enough..

 Explicit memory splits into two main branches: